emilyrose/ravejs/README.md

 ## Technology Projects

-There’s a lot of room for cool open-source projects to grow out of Rave.JS:
+There’s a lot of room for cool open-source projects to grow out of DanceJS:

 * Collaborative (networked) APCs.
 * Lighting that reacts to music.